KHP-Informatics/DNAscan/README.md

 ### Usage

 IMPORTANT: DNAscan.py is the main script performing the analyses.
 It must be in the same folder as paths.py.
 Before running DNAscan please modify paths.py to match your dependencies deplyment.
+IMPORTANT2: All paths in DNAscan end with "/"

 Its basic use requires the following options: